hitheshsreedhara/parity-3poa-docker/README.md

 ```

 ### Steps to Build the 3PoA parity setup :
+1. Checkout this source repository
 ```
-1. git clone repo
+git clone repo
 ```
+2. Build the docker-compose using Makefile
 ```
-2. make build
+make build
 ```
+3. Docker-compose up with the help of Makefile
 ```
-3. make up / make-up-daemon
+make up / make-up-daemon
 ```
+4. View the node status and blocks created with the help of dashboard running in port 3001
 ```
-4. localhost:3001 - for dashboard ui
+localhost:3001
 ```

 ### Make Transactions:
-A user is already created with rich account.
+1. A user is already created with rich account.
 Check the balance of user account :
 ```
 make balance-user
 ```
-Check the authority account balance Example - node0:
+2. Check the authority account balance Example - node0:
 ```
 make balance-node0
 ```
-Trigger a transaction from user to node0 :
+3. Trigger a transaction from user to node0 :
 ```
 make transaction-node0
 ```
-Check the balance of user and node0 again to see the changes
+4. Check the balance of user and node0 again to see the changes
 ```
 make balance-node0
 make balance-user